maelfabien/maelfabien.github.io/_posts/2020-5-26-speech_reco.md

 In automatic speech recognition, you do not train an Artificial Neural Network to make predictions on a set of 50'000 classes, each of them representing a word.

 In fact, you take an input sequence, and produce an output sequence.
 And each word is represented as a **phoneme**, a set of elementary sounds in a language based on the International Phonetic Alphabet (IPA).
 To learn more about linguistics and phonetic, feel free to check [this course](https://scholar.harvard.edu/files/adam/files/phonetics.ppt.pdf) from Harvard.
+There are around 40 to 50 different phonemes in English.

+**Phones** are speech sounds defined by the acoustics, potentially unlimited in number,

 For example, the word "French" is written under IPA as : / f ɹ ɛ n t ʃ /.
 The phoneme describes the voiceness / unvoiceness as well as the position of articulators.